Asiaweek: American involvement

 'Asia through Asian eyes' was the slogan that helped Asiaweek rise.
 Writing in 2009, George was still nostalgic about the fresh and fearless style of the magazine during its heyday and is wary of American meddling in Asian affairs.
 He warned that "perhaps the most deep-going, subliminal – if also pernicious – mind control weapon at America's disposal is its news media."

 But Singapore-based Alejandro Reyes, long-time correspondent and contributing editor of Asiaweek, insisted that the magazine retained its strongly Asian voice independent of whatever the bosses in New York might have wanted.
 He says the magazine's demise was due to the "failure of a pan-Asian marketing strategy impeded by limited resources and intense competition" and is hopeful of the revival of a niche market for media with an Asian perspective despite globalization trends.

 Reyes, who was educated in the United States, initially applauded the modern, business-oriented techniques and practices of AOL Time Warner.
 He was not too happy when he found out that Time deleted all Asiaweek articles from its online archives, including his.
 "This is all very tragic," says Reyes, "– misguided decisions by New York-centric media bureaucrats whose careers are probably soon to be deleted just as ruthlessly."

 M.G.G.
 Pillai, one of Asiaweeks casualties, said the magazine lost focus and became increasingly Americanised after Time took over.
 Unlike Reyes, he was not optimistic that it would be replaced because most magazines in Asia depend on the patronage of political rulers, and most financiers have an axe to grind.

-Philip Bowring, former editor of the Far Eastern Economic Review which was bought by Dow Jones in the late 1980s and merged with the Asian Wall Street Journal in 2001 and quartered into a monthly in 2004 before its final burial in 2009, commenting back in 2004 when the Review died as a weekly, said "there is a parallel here between Time and Asiaweek.
+Philip Bowring, former editor of the Far Eastern Economic Review, which was bought by Dow Jones in the late 1980s, merged with the Asian Wall Street Journal in 2001 and was quartered into a monthly in 2004 before its final burial in 2009, said in 2004 when the Review died as a weekly that "there is a parallel here between Time and Asiaweek.
 Time bought locally born Asiaweek even though it appeared to be in direct competition for readers and advertising.
-Not so long afterwards, Time closed Asiaweek rather than its ailing Time Asia."
+So not long afterwards, Time closed Asiaweek rather than its ailing Time Asia."

 T. J. S. George said, "In due course, Time Inc. killed Asiaweek and Dow Jones (now a Murdoch property) killed the Review.
 Murdoch-Dow's Wall Street Journal and Time Inc.'s Time magazine now fly the American flag over Asia, unchallenged by lesser flags."